MEET THE TEAM

 Author of Anatomy of a Ghost; A Guide to Analyzing the Dead

 I've been researching, investigating and writing about the paranormal for more than a decade.
 But honestly, I've always had an interest in the macabre, from the time I was a youngster to the first episode of Ghost Hunters I ever watched.
 Attempting to answer life's greatest mystery has always been my passion.

 Out in 2019, my second book, On the Hunt for the Haunted chronicles some of the team's most noteworthy investigations.
-In 2017 my first book on the paranormal, Anatomy of a Ghost; A Guide to Analyzing the Dead.
+In 2017 my first book on the paranormal, Anatomy of a Ghost; A Guide to Analyzing the Dead was released.
 You can purchase this book at our online store.
-Also available on Amazon and Barnes & Noble.
+Also available on Amazon, Barnes & Noble, Indie Books & Llewellyn Worldwide.

 While the books are relatively new, I've been writing about various facets of the paranormal for years (delawareparanormal.blogspot.com).
 My paranormal blog is a resource on many topics of the paranormal, and is absolutely free.

 I work from the perspective of a skeptic, from necessity.
 I began paranormal research for a very personal reason.
 I wanted to know what was beyond our material existence - if anything.
 I didn't want to accept blind faith as an option, nor the stark nihilsim of atheism, but to find actual, believable proof, that the soul survived bodily death.
 That has ever been my one true purpose.

-Currently I work as a medical professional, but I've also been a professor of Communications, teacher of Broadcasting and English and a broadcast journalist.
+Currently I work as a professional broadcast videographer, but I've also been a professor of Communications, teacher of Broadcasting and English and a broadcast journalist.
 I am a wife and a mother.
-I've lived in Delaware for thirteen years now, although I was a mid-westerner born and bred.
-I live with my husband, my handsome teenage son, Uther Pendoggin, our dog, Miss Scarlet, our black alley cat, and Thing Two, my one surviving goldfish.
+I've lived in Delaware for fifteen years now, although I was a mid-westerner born and bred.
+I live with my husband, my handsome teenage son, Uther Pendoggin, our dog, & Miss Scarlet, our black alley cat, and Thing Two, my one surviving goldfish.
 (Thing One is buried in the back with Uther Pendoggin; may they rest in peace.)